GaurangTandon/dotfiles/setup-after-reinstall.md

 3. You may need to install `linux-headers` corresponding to your kernel version to get the first install to work.
 4. After this install Deno and then Mon2Cam easily.

+But actually this doesn't work for 1366x768 resolution :( Pehle bolna chahiye tha na ye :/

 -------